 ORGANIZATION AND MANAGEMENT THEORY (OMT)

-2020 OMT Division Professional Development Workshops: Call for Proposals
+2024 Professional Development Workshops (PDW): Call for Proposals

-The aim of PDW sessions is to explore emerging or understudied research questions, advance novel theoretical perspectives, develop innovative empirical approaches, and encourage engagement with relevant but underexplored phenomena around organizations and organizing.
+PDW sessions provide an opportunity to explore emerging or understudied research questions, advance novel theoretical perspectives, develop innovative empirical approaches, and encourage engagement with relevant but underexplored phenomena around organizations and organizing.
 PDWs can be organized in a great variety of formats such as workshops, tutorials, debates, roundtable discussions, town hall meetings, and many more.
-Most importantly, PDW sessions are intended for professional development of the participants; this means that participants’ active engagement in the sessions is essential.
+Most importantly, PDW sessions are intended for professional development of the participants; this means that active engagement by participants is an essential ingredient of a successful PDW.